tigertiger/mr-robogers-neighborhood/README.md

   beepBoop(1);
 Expected Output: [0, "Beep!"]

-// My friend said tests should be written more like this, if I were understanding correctly.
-Including both versions for now, since I'm not sure:
+// A friend said tests should be written more like this, if I was understanding correctly.
+I'm including both versions for now, since I'm not sure:

 Describe: beepBoop()
 1. Test: "It should return an array with a 0 if the number 0 is inputted"